Department of Sociology and Anthropology Courses

 SOCL 205 — Social Class & Power

-Examines American class structures and processes, acknowledging the unequal distribution of resources and analyzing aspects of institutionalization serving to support such inequality.
+Examines American class structures,processes and the unequal distribution of resources, as well as aspects of institutionalization that contribute to such inequality.
 Course focuses on the various social, economic, and political indicators of an individual's position in society, including occupation, income, wealth, prestige, and power, as well as characteristics of life at different levels of the class hierarchy.

 Prerequisite: SOCL 101